 February 10, 2017 (Day -1)

 LAST CHEMO!
-I woke up headache free, so I new it was going to be a good day.
-Diana made me breakfast (Eggs with onions and mushrooms, apple slices, black berries, raspberries and blueberries) I cannot eat like this during neutropenia.
+I woke up headache free, so I knew it was going to be a good day.
+Diana made me breakfast (Eggs with onions and mushrooms, apple slices, blackberries, raspberries, and blueberries) I cannot eat like this during neutropenia.

 February 9, 2017 (Day -2)